Risingson/eveeyedocs/docs/data/database.md

 | Color Low | This color is used for the lowest value of the set |
 | Color High | This color is used for the highest value of the set |

-!!!
-Information "Low and high values"
-    Lowest and highest values are chosen globally at the moment = If the highest or lowest values for that set are on another map those values will still be used for coloring.
-If you would like a mode where low and high are calculated from the displayed systems only let me know (use the [feedback forum](https://feedback.userreport.com/7ab42bbb-8bf8-4955-9573-c0b1213b1ba7/#ideas/popular) please).

 ### Individual color mode
 Will color each distinct value or label with an own color.
 If a label and a value were entered the vlaue will be used for selecting a color automatically.